|2 servings||calories per servings 700||protein serving 43 g||carbs per serving 65 g||total fat per serving 29 g|

 • When water boils, add pasta.
 Cook, stirring occasionally, until pasta is tender but not mushy, about 8 minutes.

 In a bowl, combine Sweet Garlic dressing, vinegar, honey and red pepper flakes (using whole amount of red pepper will yield a somewhat spicy dish; use less if you prefer).

 • Place a large skillet over medium-high heat.
 Add 1 teaspoon cooking oil.
 When oil is hot, add salmon, skin-side up.
-Cook without disturbing until golden on bottom, about 2 minutes.
+Cook without disturbing until golden on bottom, 2-3 minutes.

 • Gently flip, and cook 1 minute more.

 • Transfer to a plate.
 Cover to keep warm.

 • To skillet, add garlic and half of green onion.
 Cook, stirring, until fragrant, about 30 seconds.

 • Add arugula.
 Cook, gently stirring, until leaves are wilted, about 1 minute.

 • Add arugula mixture to drained pasta.
 Toss to combine.